 See the Men's OR Transcendent Hoody See the Women's OR Transcendent Hoody

-The Outdoor Research Transcendent Hoody is a longtime favorite that was updated for 2019 with wider baffles, a softer shell and lining, and responsibly sourced insulation.
-The new version is among the more comfortable down jackets on the market, and the 650-fill down provided all the warmth I needed for around-town wear.
+The Outdoor Research Transcendent Hoody is a longtime favorite that was updated last year with wider baffles, a softer shell and lining, and responsibly sourced insulation.
+The latest version is among the more comfortable down jackets on the market, and the 650-fill-power down provided all the warmth I needed for around-town wear.
 The Transcendent isn’t the lightest or coziest option out there, but it’s a capable companion for daily use and casual winter outings.
-Below we break down the Transcendent’s warmth, weight and packability, weather resistance, fit and sizing, and more.
+Below we break down our experiences with the OR Transcendent.
 To see how it stacks up to the competition, see our article on the best down jackets.